 A settlement agreement is a legally binding agreement whereby a current or former employee agrees to waive or settle all possible claims against their employer.
 This is often in return for a payment which is usually made shortly after termination of employment.

 The purpose of the agreement is to record the full settlement terms.
 It will include written details of any financial payments which are being made and a list of the claims that are being waived.
 The agreement will also set out other important details governing the arrangement.
 It is highly likely that the agreement will include a confidentiality clause.
-This means that you should not discuss the terms or existence of the agreement.
+This means that you should not discuss the terms or existence of the agreement with anyone else.

 A settlement agreement can provide a clean break to both the employee and employer.
 It can offer a quick alternative to the time and cost associated with a redundancy procedure or formal disciplinary process.
 The benefit to the employer is that the employee is waiving all of their employment law claims and the terms of the settlement will be confidential.